Doki Doki Literature Club!: Development

 Discussing the horror elements of the game, Salvato explained that he was inspired by "things that are scary because they make you uncomfortable, not because they shove scary-looking things in your face."
 To achieve this, Salvato developed the façade of a cute setting, which would break down over time along with the behavior of the characters, and eventually the role of one evil character who had seized control of the game from the player would be revealed.
 In creating the game's horror elements, Salvato drew inspiration from Yume Nikki and Eversion, and emphasized to his team that he wanted the market for visual novels to become much more daring and less reliant on the same plot concepts.
-The game's characters were based around standard anime archetypes and were given Japanese names to emphasize a pseudo-Japanese atmosphere characteristic of Western-produced visual novels.
+The game's characters were based on standard anime archetypes and were given Japanese names to emphasize a pseudo-Japanese atmosphere characteristic of Western-produced visual novels.
 The sole exception to this format is Monika, who received an English name as a hint to her individual nature compared to the other characters.

 Because Salvato lacked artistic skill, he used a free online anime-creation program to create the initial character designs and applied these designs in test versions of the game.
 Salvato recognized that a product of such quality would not satisfy potential players, so he made a request to his friend, a translator for Sekai Project, for sketches of school uniforms and hairstyles for the characters.
 Salvato then handed initial visual development over to Kagefumi, who left the project very early on.
 After Kagefumi's departure from the project, Salvato contacted the freelance artist Satchely, who created the final character sprites over the course of a few months.
 The sprites were created in several parts to give the poses more variety.
 The background images were originally created as three-dimensional models, and then processed by the artist VelinquenT.

 Salvato also composed the game's score.
 The introductory composition, "Doki Doki Literature Club!", is primarily performed by piano and flute with accompaniment by string instruments.
 The composition "Okay, Everyone!" has five different versions, four of which are performed by different musical instruments that represent each of the four female characters.
 Monika's version emphasizes the piano, Yuri's version uses pizzicato and harps, Natsuki's version is played by xylophone and recorder, and Sayori's is played by ukulele.
 The game's score is generally calm and serene with the exception of two tracks, "Sayo-nara" and "Just Monika", which are ominous in tone.
 "Your Reality", a vocal song performed over the end credits, is sung by Jillian Ashcraft.